California State Route 180: Route description

+(a) Route 25 near Paicines to Route 5.

+(b) Route 5 to Route 99 passing near Mendota.

+(c) Route 99 near Fresno to the General Grant Grove section of Kings Canyon National Park.

+(d) The General Grant Grove section of Kings Canyon National Park to Kings Canyon National Park boundary near Cedar Grove.

-The actual western terminus of SR 180 is at SR 33 in Mendota, with an unconstructed portion defined west across Interstate 5 to SR 25 in Paicines, currently signed as County Route J1.
-(See Future) In Mendota, the route is carried on Oller Street and San Benito Avenue, then travels along Whitesbridge Avenue through Kerman to Fresno.
+The definition omits the federally maintained segments within Kings Canyon National Park, while the state still controls the segment that runs outside the park between General Grant Grove and Cedar Grove.
+In addition, the actual western terminus of SR 180 is at SR 33 in Mendota, with the unconstructed portion defined west across Interstate 5 to SR 25 in Paicines, currently signed as County Route J1 In Mendota, the route is carried on Oller Street and San Benito Avenue, then travels along Whitesbridge Avenue through Kerman to Fresno.

 Northbound on SR 41, approaching its interchange with SR 180.
 The mainline traffic of SR 180 is on the lowest overpass.

 Through Fresno, from Brawley Avenue to DeWolf Avenue, it is a 4-to-10-lane freeway intersecting SR 99 in a 2-level stack, SR 41 in a 4-level stack, and the southern terminus of SR 168.

 SR 180 is a busy commercial route along most of its urban length, being a main street of Mendota, Kerman, Minkler, and Yokuts Valley.
 In east Fresno, the Kings Canyon corridor is one of the largest multicultural business districts in the city, together with east Belmont a mile north.
 The old Fresno "main street" of Broadway has long been torn down for Chuckchansi Park and Fulton Mall parking, but Stanislaus, Tuolumne, and Cesar Chavez Streets remain commercially viable, despite having fallen into some neglect over the years.
 This segment was redeveloped as part of a city project, as well as the preservation or relocation of a number of historic buildings in Old Armenian Town on Cesar Chavez, with the creation of a new commercial district by the same name.